 Where Is It All Going?

-- Self-discovery — Discover patterns from simply observing how you spend your life energy
+- Track how you spend your life energy to reveal patterns

 How Much Is Enough?
 The Quest For Happiness

-- Align earning / spending with your values, aspirations, purpose, and happiness
+- Align money choices with values, goals, and happiness

 Getting It Out in the Open